asarazan/bismarck/README.md

     }
 }

-// You can also grab the value directly val current = cache.value
+// You can also grab all of these values directly val current = cache.value
 ```